top of page

 The noun 'benevolence' has its etymological origins in Latin and Old French.
 It can be traced back to the Latin word 'benevolentia,' which is a combination of 'bene,' meaning 'well' or 'good,' and 'volentia,' meaning 'wishing' or 'willingness.'
 'Benevolentia' conveyed the idea of goodwill or the disposition to do good deeds for others.
 As Latin evolved into Old French, this concept was encapsulated in the term 'benevolence,' which eventually made its way into Middle English.
 In modern English, 'benevolence' refers to the quality or act of being kind, generous, and inclined to do good, reflecting its historical association with goodwill and the desire to benefit others.
 Thus, the etymology of 'benevolence' underscores its fundamental connection to the inclination to promote the well-being of others through acts of kindness and generosity.

-Quiz: Find the meaning of benevolence
+Quiz: Find the meaning of the noun benevolence:

 Try Again!